naa7/yello-wayup-backend-challenge/README.md

 * Completeness: Did you complete the features?
 Are you able to demonstrate that?
 * Correctness: Does the functionality act in sensible, thought-out ways?
 * Maintainability: Is it written in a clean, maintainable way?
+* Use of AI: You are expected to be able to showcase, explain and iterate over your code.
+AI usage is allowed as a programming aide, but **do not simply copy/paste AI-generated code**.

 **It doesn’t have to be perfect.
 Writing code always involves trade-offs and design decisions.
 The most important thing is your ability to speak about the decisions you have made.**